|

 1939.
 “I can change everything now.”

 bathroom near the Fuhrer's office on the upper floor.
-By moving
+He moved

-right," he mumbled and repeated the line in German, "Ich hoffe, dass
+right," he sighed, then repeated in German, "Ich hoffe, dass

 51. He